-This laptop is shipped with front-facing camera with the image resolution of 1280 x 720 (maximum).
+This laptop is shipped with front-facing camera and rear facing camera with the image resolution of 1280 x 720 (maximum).

 Starting the camera

 To start the camera, open an application that uses the camera.
 For instance, if you tap the Dell webcam central software or the Skype software that is shipped with the laptop, the camera turns on.
 Similarly, if you are chatting on the internet and the application requests to access the webcam, the webcam turns on.